Hochschild homology of structured algebras

-An $\Ai$--algebra can be described as an enriched symmetric monoidal functor from a certain dg-category $\Ai$ to $\Comp$, the category of chain complexes over $\Z$.
-We consider here dg-functors $\Phi:\e\to\Comp$, where $\e$ is a monoidal dg-category equipped with a dg-functor $i:\Ai\to\e$.
-We are particularly interested in the case where $\e$ is a PROP\footnote{symmetric monoidal category with objects the natural numbers} and think of $\Phi$ as an $\Ai$--algebra with an additional $\e$--structure.
-Expanding on the terminology of McClure--Smith \cite{McCSmi02}, we call such an $\e=(\e,i)$ a {\em PROP with $\Ai$-multiplication}.
-We introduce the Hochschild complex as a certain new functor $C(\Phi):\e\to\Comp$.
+An $\Ai$--algebra can be described as an enriched symmetric monoidal functor from a certain dg-category $\Ai$ to $\Comp$, the dg-category of chain complexes over $\Z$.
+The category $\Ai$ is what is called a {\em dg-prop}, a symmetric monoidal dg-category with objects the natural numbers.
+We consider here more generally dg-props $\e$ equipped with a dg-functor $i:\Ai\to\e$.
+Expanding on the terminology of McClure--Smith \cite{McCSmi02}, we call such a pair $\e=(\e,i)$ a {\em prop with $\Ai$-multiplication}.
+An $\e$--algebra is a symmetric monoidal dg-functor $\Phi:\e\to\Comp$.
+When $\e$ is a prop with $\Ai$--multiplication, any $\e$--algebra comes with a specified $\Ai$--structure by restriction along $i$, and hence we can talk about the Hochschild complex of $\e$--algebras.

+We introduce in the present paper a generalization of the Hochschild complex which assigns to {\em any} dg-functor $\Phi:\e\to \Comp$ a certain new functor $C(\Phi):\e\to\Comp$.
 The assignment has the property that, for $\Phi$ symmetric monoidal, $C(\Phi)$ evaluated at 0 is the usual Hochschild complex of the underlying $\Ai$--algebra.
-(The evaluation of $C(\Phi)$ at a general value $n$ can be interpreted in terms of higher Hochschild homology as in \cite{Pir00} associated to the union of a circle and $n$ points.)
-Also if $\Phi$ is split monoidal\footnote{i.e.~such that the maps $\Phi(n)\ot\Phi(m)\to\Phi(n+m)$ are isomorphisms}, the iterated complex $C^n(\Phi)$ evaluated at $0$ is the $n$th tensor power $(C(\Phi)(0))^{\ot n}$.
+(The evaluation of $C(\Phi)(n)$ can more generally be interpreted in terms of higher Hochschild homology as in \cite{Pir00} associated to the union of a circle and $n$ points.)
+This Hochschild complex construction can be iterated, and for $\Phi$ split monoidal\footnote{i.e.~such that the maps $\Phi(n)\ot\Phi(m)\to\Phi(n+m)$ are isomorphisms (also known as {\em strong monoidal})}, the iterated complex $C^n(\Phi)$ evaluated at $0$ is the $n$th tensor power $(C(\Phi)(0))^{\ot n}$.

-Our main theorem, Theorem~\ref{action}, says that if the iterated Hochschild complexes of the functors $\Phi = \e(e,-)$ admit a natural action of a dg-PROP $\D$ of the form
+Our main theorem, Theorem~\ref{action}, says that if the iterated Hochschild complexes of the functors $\Phi = \e(e,-)$ admit a natural action of a dg-prop $\D$ of the form

 then the classical Hochschild complex of any split monoidal functor $\Phi:\e\to \Comp$ is a $\D$--algebra, i.e. there are maps

 associative with respect to composition in $\D$.
 This action is given explicitly and is natural in $\e$ and $\D$.